minyandafna/minyandafna.github.io/_includes/holidays5777.md

 ### Hospitality

 If you would like to attend a Rosh Hashana lunch (following services), please email highholidays@minyandafna.org, and we will set you up with a member of the community.

+### Rabbi in Residence
+{: #rabbi-maya}

+We are very excited to be joined by Rabbi Maya Resnikoff for Yamim Noraim this year!
+Rabbi Maya attended Brandeis University, where she graduated in 2006 with a major in Near Eastern and Judaic Studies.
+She continued her studies at the Jewish Theological Seminary, where she was ordained as a rabbi in 2012, with a concentration in Talmud and Halakha.
+She is a trained chaplain, and completed her Clinical Pastoral Education residency at Lutheran Medical Center in Brooklyn, NY.
+She writes two blogs, one on Jewish head coverings and the other surveying synagogues' preparation for the needs of breastfeeding parents and very young children.
+Here in the Bay Area, she has interned with Bechol Lashon.
+She lives in Riverdale, NY with her husband, Haggai, and daughter, Sarah Yocheved.

 ### Questions